algorandfoundation/xGov/Proposals/xgov-201.md

 Currently Cometa focused on helping small and middle sized projects to get liqudity and attention.
 With the Launchpad we're leveraging that attracting new users and gathering much more funds.

+Bringing memecoins to the next level, which is sadly the current engine of progress for any DeFi.
+It will attract people from other chains now that they have an easy instrument.

 ## Benefits for the community

 - Easily create, sell, distribute and get liquidity for your token, with just a few clicks.